wowdd1/xlinkBook/README.md

 -f: filter keyword

-    if you input -f 'description:xxxxxx', it will search the whole description that contain xxxxxx,

-    if you input other keyword, like -f 'instructors:someone', it will search only the instructors field that contain instructors:someone,
+    if you input keyword, like -f 'instructors:someone', it will search only the instructors field that contain someone,

     otherwise, it will search only in title that contain keyword